Kilima Hawaiians

-The Kilima Hawaiians were a well known and popular Dutch Hawaiian music group who had a hit with "Er hangt een Paardenhoofdstel aan de Muur" / "Es hängt ein Pferdehalfter an der Wand".
+The Kilima Hawaiians were a well known and popular Dutch Hawaiian music group who had a hit with a cover of Carson Robinson's "Bridle Hanging On The Wall" (Dutch; "Er hangt een Paardenhoofdstel aan de Muur" / German; "Es hängt ein Pferdehalfter an der Wand").
 Some of the steel guitarists that played with them were Rudi Wairata, Coy Pereira and Frans Doolaard.

 Background

 The group was led and founded by Bill Buijsman in 1934, and started out as the Kilima Trio.
 With the growing popularity of Hawaiian music in post-war Holland they were considered the rage.

 1950s

 In 1953, they had a no 1 hit in Germany with "Es hängt ein Pferdehalfter an der Wand".
 Buijsman wrote the song "Cowboys Wiegenlied" which was the single's B side.

 In 1958, Indonesian steel guitarist Wairata joined the group.
 During his time with them, he recorded "Whistling Guitar", which featured Wairata making bird sound effects with his steel guitar.
 His Ambonese background was said to be an influence on the group's sound.